Cliff Robertson: Columbia Pictures embezzlement scandal

 In 1977, Robertson discovered that his signature had been forged on a $10,000 check payable to him, although it was for work he had not performed.
 He also learned that the forgery had been carried out by then-Columbia Pictures head David Begelman.
 On reporting it, Robertson inadvertently triggered one of the biggest Hollywood scandals of the 1970s.
 Begelman was charged with embezzlement, convicted, and later fired from Columbia.
 Despite pressure to remain quiet, Robertson and his wife Dina Merrill spoke to the press.
 As a result of coming forward with the scandal, the studio blacklisted him and refused to make another film with him in it until 2002's Spider-Man.

 He finally returned to studio film five years later, starring in Brainstorm (1983).
 The story of the scandal is told in David McClintick's 1982 bestseller, Indecent Exposure.

 Personal life

 In 1957, Robertson married actress Cynthia Stone, the former wife of actor Jack Lemmon.
-They had a daughter, Stephanie, before divorcing in 1959; he also had a stepson by this marriage, Chris Lemmon.
+They had a daughter, Stephanie, before divorcing in 1959; he also had a stepson, Chris Lemmon, by this marriage.
 In 1966, he married actress and Post Cereals heiress Dina Merrill, the former wife of Stanley M. Rumbough Jr.; they had a daughter, Heather (1968–2007), before divorcing.
 He resided in Water Mill, New York.

 Robertson was a Democrat and supported Arizona congressman Morris K. Udall during the 1976 Democratic presidential primaries.